shivasai45/Retail_sales/README.md

 FROM RETAIL
 WHERE CATEGORY = 'BEAUTY';
 ```
-### Q5: Write a SQL query to find all transactions where the total_sale is greater than 1000.
+### Q5: Find all transactions where the total_sale is greater than 1000.

 ```sql
 SELECT *
 FROM RETAIL
 WHERE TOTAL_SALE > 1000;
 ```
-### Q6: Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+### Q6: Find the total number of transactions (transaction_id) made by each gender in each category.

 ```sql
 SELECT